Can CBD Help With Panic Attacks

 As in a variety of psychiatric disorders, the serotonergic neurotransmitter system has previously been implicated both directly and indirectly in panic disorder.

-This article is not an easy read but it goes on to show how serotonin signalling (not levels) appear to have an impact on panic attacks.
+This article is not an easy read but it goes on to show how serotonin signaling (not levels) appear to have an impact on panic attacks.

 It also points to brain imaging of the DPAG and hippocampus for abnormal activity during panic attacks.